NeymarJohn/grpc_working/README.md

 exception. gRPC Java has other kinds of stubs that make non-blocking calls to the server, where the response is returned asynchronously.

-#### Obtaining a greeting
+#### Calling an RPC

-The `greet()` method uses the stub to contact the service and obtain a greeting.
+Now we can contact the service and obtain a greeting:
-To do this:

-1. We construct and fill in a `HelloRequest` to send to the stub.
+1. We construct and fill in a `HelloRequest` to send to the service.
-2. We call the RPC with our request and get a `HelloReply` from the stub, from which we can get our greeting.
+2. We call the stub's `hello()` RPC with our request and get a `HelloReply` back, from which we can get our greeting.